 Where do I begin?

-First you'll want to put some money down on a good uke.
+First you'll want to put some money down on a good uke, like the Luna Mahogany Acoustic-Electric.
 A quality instrument may cost you more now, but in the long run it will save you the headache.
 I would dissuade anyone from buying a ukulele under $50.
 A good ukulele will be easy to keep in tune and you'll create better sounding music.

 Just because the ukulele sounds like you should be on vacation in Waikiki, doesn't mean it's an easy instrument to play.
 You'll need to dedicate time to learning the ukulele.
 It will take hard work and practice to master this instrument.